-- give students an introduction to the key elements of human resource management. - demonstrate how the social sciences can assist in understanding the management of human resources; and to examine and evaluate human resource policies and practices of organisations. - help students examine the different theories which try to explain the relationship between HRM and organisational performance. - develop students' ability to analyse and critically evaluate HP policies and practices.
+- give students an introduction to the key elements of human resource management. - demonstrate how the social sciences can assist in understanding the management of human resources; and to examine and evaluate human resource policies and practices of organisations. - help students examine the different theories which try to explain the relationship between HRM and organisational performance. - develop students' ability to analyse and critically evaluate HP policies and practices describe the relationship between HRM and organisational performance and be able to critically evaluate the empirical evidence